Ground mutton from the grand house of Nawab Dawood Jung (Nawab Dawood Jung ki Manzil ki kheema

-Mirza Dawood Ali Khan was titled by the Nizam as Jung Bahadur and commonly referred to as Dawood Jung.
-He was one of the most colourful characters in Hyderabadi history.
-The family originated from Iran in the early 1800 and settled in Hyderabad.
-There was a lot of immigration from Persia during that period due to the strong economy in India under the Mughal empire.
+Mirza Dawood Ali Khan was titled Jung Bahadur by the Nizam and was commonly referred to as Dawood Jung.
+He was one of the most colourful characters in Hyderabad's history.
+The family originated from Iran in the early 1800s and settled in Hyderabad.
+There was significant immigration from Persia during that period, driven by India's strong economy under the Mughal empire.
 They were traders and prospered in Hyderabad, building monuments and mosques.

 Dawood Jung, himself a successful businessman and landlord of many properties, constructed his palatial residence, “ Dawood Manzil, " in 1924 on 5 acres of land in the heart of the city of Narayanguda.
-Today this residence has been demolished to give rise to modern highrise buildings.
+Today, this residence has been demolished to make way for modern high-rise buildings.

 Every evening, Dawood Jung would visit “ Tank Bund “on Hussain Sagar Lake, dividing Hyderabad and Secunderabad cities, with a couple of his friends.
 He built a pavilion on the shore to take in the views and relax on the waterfront.
 The Pavilion still stands today, though it is in a dilapidated condition.

 Perhaps the reason was that Syedunnissa Begum Dawood Jung excelled in the kitchen.
-She would sit on a "Takht" or small stool outside her bedroom, never in the kitchen, and cook all the meals in the house, well really directing her many staff to cook the meals with her fastidious eye on each dish.
+She would sit on a "Takht" or small stool outside her bedroom, never in the kitchen, and cook all the meals in the house, well, really directing her many staff to cook the meals with her fastidious eye on each dish.
 Quite often, her dishes were sent to the 7th Nizam of Hyderabad, Mir Osman Ali Khan, who sent appreciative messages.
-My mother learned this recipe when she married my Dad from the niece of Syedunnissa Begum Dawood Jung, and it features on our table regularly, especially when we have guests at home.
+My mother learned this recipe from the niece of Syedunnissa Begum Dawood Jung when she married my Dad, and it features on our table regularly, especially when we have guests at home.

 This dish highlights Dawood Jung's life.
 It is rich and full of flavour.
-The green chillies and cilantro seem excessive, but it is exactly this feature that makes this dish supreme.
+The green chillies and cilantro seem excessive, but it is precisely this feature that makes this dish supreme.
 The ground mutton is soft and delicate, and the spices are hot and bold.
-Rich in oils that are overloaded with chillies and spices, this dish will pop on your palate.
+Rich in oils, this dish is overloaded with chillies and spices, and it will pop on your palate.

 For more recipes from Zafar, click here.